-It is also recommended that you take a look at the tests-api-reference. for more possibilities.
+It is also recommended that you take a look at the Test APIs. for more possibilities.

-8.3.3 Advanced logging capabilities
+9.3.3 Advanced logging capabilities

 Avocado provides advanced logging capabilities at test run time.
 These can be combined with the standard Python library APIs on tests.